 These step-by-step photos are here as a visual guide.
 You'll find all the exact times, temperatures, and quantities in the printable recipe card below.

-- Line a 20cm square tin with baking paper, leaving overhangs on each side to make lifting the fudge easier.
+- Step 1: Line a 20cm square tin with baking paper, leaving overhangs on each side to make lifting the fudge easier.

-- Add sweetened condensed milk, brown sugar, butter, golden syrup and glucose to the mixing bowl.
+- Step 2: Add the sweetened condensed milk, brown sugar, butter, golden syrup and glucose to the mixing bowl.

-- Cook for 7 min/100°C/speed 3, without the measuring cup (use simmering basket or splatter guard on top).
+- Step 3: Cook for 7 min/100°C/speed 3, without the measuring cup (use simmering basket or splatter guard on top).

-- Cook for another 12 min/Varoma/speed 3, without the measuring cup (use simmering basket or splatter guard on top).
+- Step 4: Cook for another 12 min/Varoma/speed 3, without the measuring cup (use simmering basket or splatter guard on top).
 The mixture will thicken and turn a lovely caramel colour.

-- Add the white chocolate, vanilla and salt.
+- Step 5: Add the white chocolate, vanilla and salt.
 Mix for 20 sec/speed 3, scrape down, then mix again for 10 sec/speed 3 until the chocolate fully melts.

-- Pour the mixture quickly into the prepared tin – it sets fast.
+- Step 6: Pour the mixture quickly into the prepared tin - it sets fast.
 Sprinkle with sea salt flakes.
 Cool for 20 mins, then chill for at least 6 hours (or overnight) before slicing.
-Wash the bowl straight away for easier cleanup.

 Fudge Tips